Situs inversus

 Situs inversus (also called situs transversus or oppositus) is a congenital condition in which the major visceral organs are reversed or mirrored from their normal positions.
 The normal arrangement of internal organs is known as situs solitus.
-Although cardiac problems are more common, many people with situs inversus have no medical symptoms or complications resulting from the condition, and until the advent of modern medicine, it was usually undiagnosed.
+Many people with situs inversus have no medical symptoms resulting from the condition, although cardiac problems are the most common complication.
+Until the advent of modern medicine, it was usually undiagnosed.